Crystalline silicon: Market share

 In 2013, conventional crystalline silicon technology dominated worldwide PV production, with multi-Si leading the market ahead of mono-Si, accounting for 54% and 36%, respectively.
 For the last ten years, worldwide market-share of thin-film technologies stagnated below 18% and currently stand at 9%.
 In the thin-film market, CdTe leads with an annual production of 2 GWp or 5%, followed by a-Si and CIGS, both around 2%.

 Alltime deployed PV capacity of 139 gigawatts (cumulative as of 2013) splits up into 121 GW crystalline silicon (87%) and 18 GW thin-film (13%) technology.

 Efficiency

 The conversion efficiency of PV devices describes the energy-ratio of the outgoing electrical power compared to the incoming radiated light.
 A single solar cells has generally a better, or higher efficiency than an entire solar module.
-Also lab efficiency is always significantly ahead of commercially available products in the market.
+Additionally, lab efficiency is always far superior to that of goods that are sold commercially.